prividentity/PrivateIdentity-Oldd/Client-Cluster-setup.md

 4. Run `kubectl get ing` and copy address you will need it to setup route53.

 To setup Route 53 follow https://github.com/openinfer/PrivateIdentity/wiki/Route-Setup

-## Deploy the Cluster Autoscaler

-### To deploy the Cluster Autoscaler

-## HPA
-The Horizontal Pod Autoscaler automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics)
-### To deploy the Cluster Autoscaler

-     cd $HOME/pb-util/cluster-setup/
-     . ./setup_autoscale.sh